2023 Best Value Music Schools in the Southwest Region

 Out-of-state tuition fees for undergraduate students at UT Rio Grande Valley are $19,333 per year.
 The average amount in student loans that music majors at UT Rio Grande Valley take out is $19,018.

-Sam Houston State University ranked #6 on this year’s Best Value Music Schools in the Southwest Region list.
-SHSU is a fairly large public school located in the town of Huntsville.
+Sam Houston State University came in at #6 in this year’s edition of the Best Value Music Schools in the Southwest Region ranking.
+SHSU is a very large public school located in the town of Huntsville.

-Out-of-state tuition fees for undergraduate students at SHSU are $18,752 per year.
+The average tuition and fees for an out-of-state undergraduate student at SHSU are $18,752 a year.
 Music majors at SHSU take out an average of $28,500 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $181.

-In addition to its great value ranking, SHSU is in the top 20% of all schools on our Best Music Schools in the Southwest Region list.
+As a testament to the quality of education it offers, SHSU also is in the top 20% of our Best Music Schools in the Southwest Region ranking.

-Read full report on Music at Austin Community College District
+Full Music at Austin Community College District Report

 UTEP undergraduate students pay an average of $24,952 in tuition and fees each year.
 While working on their degree, music majors at UTEP accumulate an average of around $18,670 in student debt.